j-555/fetch-storage-vault/README.md

 - No data is sent or stored externally — nothing leaves your machine

-**Built with ❤️ and a lot of caffeine by two developers who should probably stick to their day jobs.**
+**Built with ❤️ and a lot of substances (allegedly) by two developers who should probably stick to their day jobs.**

 *"it works on my machine" - jake*